 As a country straddling Europe and Asia, Turkey is a unique destination with a rich cultural heritage that blends both East and West.
-Although the country has such diverse influences and is quite multi-cultural, expats are still likely to experience some culture shock in Turkey.
-Adjusting to life there may take some time.
+Although the country has such diverse influences and is quite multi-cultural, expats are still likely to experience some culture shock in Turkey, and adjusting to life there may take some time.

-Turkish people are generally friendly and welcoming to foreigners.
-Expats should move to Turkey with an open mind and not be afraid to embrace all aspects of their new life.
-The slightest effort to learn and speak Turkish on the part of expats will be highly appreciated.
+Turkish people are generally friendly and welcoming to foreigners, and expats should move to Turkey with an open mind and not be afraid to embrace all aspects of their new life.
+The slightest effort to learn and speak Turkish will be highly appreciated.

 Religion in Turkey

 Although the majority of Turkey's population are Muslim, the country is adamant about its persona as a secular state.
-This stance is enshrined in the country's constitution.
-However, between the secularists and the traditionalists, tension continues over issues such as the Islamic headscarf and women's rights.
+This stance is enshrined in the country's constitution but, between the secularists and the traditionalists, tension continues over issues such as the Islamic headscarf and women's rights.

 For all practical purposes, and in Istanbul in particular, one can safely practise one’s own religion and Western dress is widely worn.
 Despite this, local religious customs should always be respected.
 This is especially important during the Muslim holy month of Ramazan (Ramadan) when Muslims refrain from eating, drinking and smoking between sunrise and sunset.